 Understand the importance of self-care

-This Ethics session focuses on the importance of self-care and the prevention of compassion fatigue and burnout as a basis of ethical practice.
+This session focuses on the importance of self-care and the prevention of compassion fatigue and burnout as a basis of ethical practice.
 Since taking care of ourselves as clinicians is mandated by ethics codes, it is essential for mental health professionals to consider their self-care practices on an ongoing basis, not only as new professionals but also along one's professional journey.
 We must take care of ourselves in order to provide competent services to clients.
 Ethical standards and ethical decision-making will be discussed, including consideration of ethical dilemmas related to compassion fatigue, burnout, and self-care.
 We will outline symptoms to watch for in relation to compassion fatigue and burnout.
-We will discuss and self-assess self-care practices, as well as consider the impact of the pandemic on self-care, then develop individualized self-care plans.
+We will discuss and self-assess self-care practices, then develop individualized self-care plans.

 Learning Objectives:

-- Examine the importance of self-care practices and clinician wellbeing including the impact of COVID-19.
+- Examine the importance of self-care practices and clinician wellbeing.

 - Recognize the signs, symptoms, and impact that compassion fatigue/burnout may have on clinician’s personal and professional functioning.